Introduction

 How a Dentist May Treat a Broken Tooth

-For minor chips, the tooth may be smoothed and polished, or a small composite bonding material may be applied.
-You can read more in our guide to emergency dental bonding.
+For minor chips, the tooth may be smoothed and polished, or a small composite bonding material may be applied to restore its shape and protect the exposed surface.

-In cases where the tooth is severely fractured or damaged beyond repair, extraction may need to be discussed, with replacement options such as dental implants.
+In cases where the tooth is severely fractured or damaged beyond repair, extraction may need to be discussed.
+If a tooth does need to be removed, your dentist can explain replacement options such as dental implants or other restorative solutions.

 Preventing Broken Teeth: Practical Oral Health Advice

-• Maintain a consistent oral hygiene routine.
-Brushing twice daily with fluoride toothpaste and cleaning between your teeth.
+Maintain a consistent oral hygiene routine.
+Brushing twice daily with fluoride toothpaste and cleaning between your teeth with floss or interdental brushes helps prevent decay, which can weaken tooth structure over time.

-• Address teeth grinding.
-A custom night guard may help reduce forces on your teeth.
+Address teeth grinding.
+If you suspect you grind your teeth, particularly during sleep, speak with your dentist.
+A custom night guard may help reduce the forces placed on your teeth and lower the risk of fractures.

-• Avoid using teeth as tools.
-Opening bottles or tearing packaging places unnecessary stress on teeth.
+Avoid using teeth as tools.
+Opening bottles, tearing packaging, or holding objects with your teeth places unnecessary stress on them and increases the risk of damage.

 Key Points to Remember